ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 To learn more about using MAVProxy please read the `MAVProxy documentation <http://ardupilot.github.io/MAVProxy/>`__.

-It is also worth noting that MAVProxy can do a lot more than just provide access to your Pixhawk.
+It is also worth noting that MAVProxy can do a lot more than just provide access to your flight controller.
 By writing python extension modules for MAVProxy you can add sophisticated autonomous behaviour to your vehicle.
-A MAVProxy module has access to all of the sensor information that your Pixhawk has, and can control all aspects of the flight.
+A MAVProxy module has access to all of the sensor information that your flight controller has, and can control all aspects of the flight.
 To get started with MAVProxy modules please have a look at the `existing modules <https://github.com/tridge/MAVProxy/tree/master/MAVProxy/modules>`__ in the MAVProxy source code.